 - Proposal documentation to submit to the Prime Contractor (FAR 15.404-3).

-How does your small business financing need to look to be successful as a subcontractor?
+How does your small business financing need to look to be successful as a government subcontractor?

 In 2016, just over 9 percent of all DoD contracts were delivered by subcontractors (SBA Agency Scorecard, 2016).
 That’s hundreds of millions of dollars!